 In spring and summer, the entire herd forages in the pasture and wetlands, so their feed intake is reduced.

-In winter, we supplement dry feed with hay harvested from our pastures and add a little alfalfa hay or dry alfalfa pellets.
-We now use a chopped mix bale of alfalfa, oats and Timothy grass.
-Of course, on very cold days and close to birthing time, our goats get more.
+In winter, we supplement dry feed with hay harvested from our pastures and mix it 1/4-1/2 with Timothy or Orchard Grass, depending upon conditions and goat helath.
+We sometimes include a little alfalfa hay, but more often add alfalfa pellets to their dry feed mixture.
+Sometimes we use a chopped mix bale of alfalfa, oats and Timothy grass.
+Of course, on very cold days and close to birthing time, our goats get more of everything.

 Too much alfalfa will change your goats’ poop from round pellets to soft globs, as will too much green forage.
 You want to try to maintain small round pellet poop.
 Alfalfa is nutrient rich and can upset your goats’ rumen; feed in small quantities.